-In addition, choose equipment (chair, desk, keyboard, mouse, and monitors) that you’ll be comfortable using all day every day, even if they’re a little bit more expensive than you were thinking (use the $3 per use principle).
+In addition, choose equipment (chair, office desk, keyboard, mouse, and monitors) that you’ll be comfortable using all day every day, even if they’re a little bit more expensive than you were hoping.
 Spread the purchases over time if need be.

 Ultimately, if you dread entering your office (no matter the reason), you won’t enjoy “going” to work.
 Fashion your office such that you smile when you walk in!

 Note: Sometimes you just need a change of scenery for the day, and that’s okay.